DeshengGuo/DAS2022-Group-02/README.md

 Group_2_Analysis.pdf: the analysis report of this project which are generated from "Group_2_Analysis.Rmd".
 It includes all the code and graph we used in this project.

+Group_2_Presentation.pptx: the slides we used to present our analysis results.

-project_2.pptx: the slides we used to present our analysis results.
+Group_2_Presentation.pdf: PDF version of the slides we used to present our analysis results.